sudo-slingshot/BlindChessAssistant/README.md

 ## What's BlindChess assistant ?
 Blindchess assistant is an application under development, allowing people with a visual disability to learn chess, the rules, and the pieces movement, with the help of a vocal assistant.

-## Fueled by Swift and Siri
+## Fueled by Swift and SwiftSpeech
-Once blindchess will reach an optimum development stage, we will release a Siri integration, to let people command the app with their voice.
+BlindChessAssistant relies on the SwiftSpeech package to onboard vocal interaction with your phone.

 ## Language support
 At the moment, BlindChessAssistant only supports french language.
 We are looking forward on working on an english version realy soon